 High blood pressure affects nearly half of adults in the United States, but only 1 in 4 has it under control.
 Also called hypertension, high blood pressure happens when the force required to pump blood through your blood vessels is too high.
 This can cause damage to your blood vessels, making them stiffer and decreasing blood flow and oxygen to your heart, eventually leading to heart disease — the No. 1 cause of death in the country.

 Here we debunk some myths and highlight ways to reduce your risk for high blood pressure.

 1. Myth: High blood pressure is over 140/90 mm Hg.

 Fact: High blood pressure is over 130/80 mm Hg.

-“While high blood pressure used to be defined as over 140/90 mm Hg, that definition has changed in the past few years,” explains Parveen Garg, MD, a cardiologist at Keck Medicine of USC and an associate professor of clinical medicine at the Keck School of Medicine of USC.
+“While high blood pressure used to be defined as over 140/90 mm Hg, that definition has changed in the past few years,” explains Parveen Garg, MD, a cardiologist at Keck Medicine of USC and associate professor of clinical medicine and population and public health sciences at the Keck School of Medicine of USC.
 “Today, if someone has blood pressure over 130/80 mm Hg and has a history of cardiovascular disease — or, if they are at high risk for having a cardiovascular event — their physician may recommend taking blood pressure medication.”

 What if only one number is high?

 “The top and bottom numbers both matter — if either of them is high, then you have hypertension, and your risk of a heart attack or stroke is increased,” he says.